isomerpages/moe-bedoksouthsec/_prospectus/Purchase of Books, Stationeries, Socks, PE Attire and Booklist for 2025.md

 </ul>
 <p>3.&nbsp;&nbsp;&nbsp;&nbsp; The bookshop vendor, <strong>Pacific Bookstore</strong>,
 will be selling the <strong>OneBDS 2<sup>nd</sup> Uniform Polo T-shirt</strong>.
-Students are strongly encouraged to purchase two OneBDS 2<sup>nd</sup> Uniform Polo T-shirt as it is the school’s 2<sup>nd</sup> uniform attire, and students would usually prefer to wear the Polo T-shirt instead of the full uniform due to the warm weather.
 <br>
 <br>4.&nbsp;&nbsp;&nbsp;&nbsp; <strong><u>FAS Students</u></strong>
 <br>Students with MOE Financial Assistance Scheme (FAS) approved by the primary
-school/other school will need to message the FAS officer, Ms Tina via <strong>WhatsApp </strong>at<strong> 8686 6208 </strong>(8.30
+school/other school will need to message the FAS officer, Ms Fatina via <strong>WhatsApp </strong>at<strong> 8686 6208 </strong>(8.30
-am and 5.00 pm on weekdays).</p>
-<p>Please provide the student's full name and FAS approval letter in your
+am and 5.00 pm on weekdays) to inform of your FAS status.
+Please provide the student's full name and FAS approval letter in your message.
-message.
 We will then liaise with you regarding FAS benefits and booklist via WhatsApp.
-The FAS collection date will be on <strong>30 December 2024, Monday</strong>.</p>
+The FAS collection date will be on <strong>Monday, 29 December 2025 (9:00 a.m. to 3.00 p.m)</strong>.</p>
 <p></p>
-<h1>Purchase of Books/Stationeries/Socks/OneBDS Polo T-shirt (OneBDS 2nd Uniform)/PE Attire</h1>
+<h1>Purchase of Books/Stationeries/Socks/OneBDS Polo T-shirt / PE Attire 2026</h1>
 <table style="minWidth: 50px">
 <colgroup>
 <col>